themichaelyang/tautology.town/_drafts/2025-10-02-card-networks.md

 1. A cardholder pays for a product at a merchant.
 2. The merchant pays 2.5% of the transaction to their payment processor or merchant acquirer.
 The 2.5% is the **merchant discount rate** or MDR.
-3. The payment processor keeps 0.35%, then pays 2.15% to the cardholder's issuing bank.
-The 2.15% is the *interchange fee*, commonly known as **interchange**.[^interchange-name]
+3. The payment processor keeps 0.35%, then pays 2% to the cardholder's issuing bank and 0.15% to card network.
+The 2% is the *interchange fee*, commonly known as **interchange**.
+The 0.15% is the **network assessment fee**. [^interchange-name]
-4. The issuing bank keeps 2%, then pays the card network 0.15% of the transaction.
-The 0.15% is the **network assessment fee**.
+4. The issuing bank keeps 2%!

 Surprisingly, the issuing bank keeps most and the network takes the least, by an order of magnitude!
 This is because the issuer is traditionally considered to take on most of the risk (although merchants are likely to disagree).